-First, modern GPUs implicitly insert a {\em kernel barrier} between consecutive launches on the same stream to ensure that all threads from the previous kernel complete before any thread from the next kernel begins.
-While this mechanism enforces data dependencies, it prevents {\em cross-operator software pipelining}, forcing dependent operators to execute strictly sequentially.
+First, modern GPUs impose an implicit {\em kernel barrier} between consecutive launches on the same stream to ensure that all threads from the previous kernel complete before any thread from the next kernel begins.
+While this mechanism correctly enforces data dependencies, it prevents {\em cross-operator software pipelining} and forces dependent operators to execute strictly sequentially.
 NVIDIA recently introduced {\em programmatic dependent launch} (PDL)~\cite{nvidia-pdl}, which allows partial overlap between kernels on the same stream.
 However, adopting PDL requires significant engineering effort, as it fundamentally alters kernel structure and control flow.

-Second, the kernel-per-operator approach prevents fine-grained compute-communication overlap.
-Because dependencies are captured only at the coarse operator granularity, the runtime must enforce full-operator completion before launching dependent communication or computation.
-For example, when a matrix multiplication is followed by an all-reduce in separate kernels, the all-reduce must wait for the entire multiplication to complete, even though each piece of all-reduce depends only on a subset of the multiplication.
-Exploiting such opportunities requires representing and enforcing data dependencies at a granularity finer than individual kernels.
+Second, the kernel-per-operator execution model prevents fine-grained compute-communication overlap.
+Since dependencies are represented only at the coarse granularity of operators, the runtime must enforce full-operator completion before launching dependent communication or computation.
+For example, when a matrix multiplication is followed by an all-reduce in separate kernels, the all-reduce must wait for the entire matrix multiplication to complete, even though each fragment of the all-reduce depends only on a subset of the multiplication output.
+Exploiting such opportunities requires representing and enforcing dependencies at a granularity finer than individual kernels.

-Finally, the kernel-per-operator approach requires launching hundreds to thousands of kernels for each inference iteration.
-To mitigate launch overhead, current systems rely heavily on {\em CUDA Graphs}, which capture a sequence of GPU operations and launch them with minimal overhead.
-However, CUDA Graphs are largely static: any changes to control flow, tensor shapes, or data dependencies require re-instantiation or modification of the captured graph, limiting flexibility for dynamic workloads commonly seen in model inference.
+Finally, kernel-per-operator execution may require launching hundreds to thousands of kernels for each inference iteration.
+To reduce launch overhead, current systems rely heavily on {\em CUDA Graphs}, which capture a sequence of GPU operations and replay them with low overhead.
+However, CUDA Graphs are largely static: any changes to control flow, tensor shapes, or data dependencies require re-instantiating or modifying the captured graph, limiting their flexibility for the dynamic workloads commonly seen in model inference.

-A promising approach to overcoming these limitations is to fuse all computation and communication into a single {\em mega-kernel} (also known as a {\em persistent kernel}).
-In this design, the system launches one GPU kernel to execute the entire model, from layer computations to inter-GPU communication, without interruption.
+A promising approach to overcoming these limitations is to fuse all computation and communication of model inference into a single {\em mega-kernel}, also known as a {\em persistent kernel}.
+In this design, the system launches one GPU kernel to execute the entire model, including layer computations and inter-GPU communication, without interruption.